BERTOLT BRECHT and EPIC

 and trumpets) may come down from the flies.

 with the character, the actors translated their texts in the third person

-of actor and character is the inclusion of all stage directions in the
+actor and character is the inclusion of all stage directions in the text

-the actors not involved in the action sat in a semicircle at the back of
+not involved in the action sat in a semicircle at the back of the stage.

-the stage.
-Brecht adivised them they should read, make small movements,
+Brecht adivised them they should read, make small movements, put their

 The Brechtian theater is a theater

 designed to arouse indignation in the audience, dissatisfaction, a realization